oracle-livelabs/apex/oci-document-understanding/0-introduction/0-introduction.md

     - Follow Lab 2 > Task 2 to add multiple users.

+    - Follow Lab 3 > Task 2 to update the REST Data Source endpoint based on the OCI region where Document Understanding is available.
+Refer to the Document Understanding API documentation to select the appropriate endpoint for your region: [Click here](https://docs.oracle.com/en-us/iaas/api/#/en/document-understanding/20221109/).

     - Follow Lab 3 > Task 3 > Step 8 and update the following page item static values one after the other:
         - P1\_COMPARTMENT\_ID
         - P1\_NAMESPACE\_NAME